 It’s easy to talk about money, but we have to keep in mind the amount (and quality!) of work that senior developers are tasked with.
 In addition to them having to deal with the most difficult of tasks, they are also often encouraged and assigned to teach industry newcomers all of the tropes.
 Having the biggest responsibilities in the team, it makes sense that their Python developer salary would represent it!

 Now that you’re familiar with all of the three main groups of Python developers, let’s talk about what are the payments for each of them.
-We’ll start with the entry-level salaries, and work our way from there.

-Entry-Level Developer Salary
+Entry-Level Python Developer Salary

 Entry-level (beginner) developers often have to work for either a small amount of money or even free of charge (if they are trying to get university credits).
 With that said, let’s take a look at what a “small amount of money” looks like in the world of Python development.